Bluetongue – essential information

 • Surrey

-• part of Warwickshire
+• Warwickshire (part)

 • West Sussex

-The new declaration revokes the previous declarations: GOV.UK | Declaration of an extended bluetongue Restricted Zone and an Infected Area on 01 November 2024
+The new declaration revokes the previous declarations: GOV.UK | Declaration of an extended bluetongue restricted zone on 16 November 2024.

 Details of the zone can be found on the bluetongue interactive map.